 The Vikings lead 28-7 at Lambeau Field, with the Packers set to receive the second-half kickoff.
 The blowout, for the moment, isn’t in historic territory, but the Vikings’ command of the game has been clear.

 On defense, the Vikings have hit Jordan Love six times, intercepted him twice and had eight passes defensed.
-Love has shown he’ll take chances throwing into coverage, and the Vikings have been able to pressure him with timely blitzes.
+Love has shown he will take chances throwing into coverage, and the Vikings have been able to pressure him with timely blitzes.
 A late rush from Blake Cashman through an open lane set up Shaq Griffin’s pick before the Vikings’ fourth touchdown.

 1:40 p.m.: Muffed punt leads to Packers TD

-The Packers got on the board just before halftime, after a madcap sequence that included a Jalen Nailor muffed punt and a penalty on Matt LaFleur.
+The Packers got on the board just before halftime, after a madcap sequence that included a Jalen Nailor muffed punt and a penalty on coach Matt LaFleur.

 Sam Darnold’s high throw over the middle on the Vikings’ previous drive caused Brandon Powell to be injured on a collision, and Jalen Nailor had to replace Powell as the punt returner.
-He was staring into the sun over the south end zone of Lambeau Field, and lost the ball through his hands and over his head.
+He was staring into the sun over the south end zone of Lambeau Field and lost the ball through his hands and over his head.
 The Packers got the ball at the Minnesota 3.

 In any case, the Packers still finished the drive with a 15-yard pass from Love to Jayden Reed before halftime. — BEN GOESSLING